swisscatplus/catplus-docs/docs/converters.md

 ### Tests

 The command `just test` runs all tests.
-The raw data used for tests is in `data/tests/` and needs to be updated if changes are made to the raw data.
+The raw data used for tests is in `data/tests/` and needs to be updated if the structure of the input `json` data changes.
 The validating turtle instance data is within the test scripts (in `converter/tests/`) and need to be adapted based on the changes made to the converter.

 ## SHACL Validation